Managing the Transaction

-Once escrow is opened, the buyer gives the Title Company their funds for the purchase price, typically the earnest money followed by the down payment, and the seller gives the Title Company the signed deed to their property.
+Once escrow is opened, the buyer typically deposits their earnest money with their title company.
 The Escrow Officer follows the terms of the purchase agreement and the requirements of the lender.
 Escrow cannot be completed until the terms and conditions of the agreements have been satisfied, and all parties have signed the escrow documents.
 After all parties have signed, the Title Company will record the necessary documents, such as deeds and mortgages, in the local county land records office.
 The Escrow Officer will then release the deed and money according to the instructions of both buyer and seller.

 Buyer Financing Contingency

 The Buyer must be able to secure and show proof of specific financing from a lender.
 This contingency states that in order to enter into a purchase contract, the Buyer must qualify for financing.
 It also states that the home they are purchasing must appraise at value.

 If Buyer receives actual notification that any financing contingencies have failed, the Buyer must promptly notify the Seller.
 The parties then have 2-5 business days following the day of Seller’s receipt of such notification to determine next steps.
 The possible next steps are:

 - Terminate the transaction by signing a Termination Agreement (OREF-057) or such other similar form as may be provided by escrow.

 - Reach a written mutual agreement upon such price and terms that will allow the transaction to continue.
 Neither Seller or Buyer is required to reach such an agreement.